jeffycyang/bloom-filter-sprint/README.md

 ## Key Characteristics

-- Probabilistic Data Structure - that is, there is a chance for an error, but the advantage is that it is memory/space-efficient compared to'conventional' error-free data structures that utilizing hashing, which would otherwise require an enourmouse amount of memory/space
+- Probabilistic Data Structure - that is, there is a chance for an error, but the advantage is that it is memory/space-efficient compared to'conventional' error-free data structures that utilizing hashing, which would otherwise require an enormous amount of memory/space

 - Returns only False Postives, no False Negatives - a database query can only return two possible outcomes: 'Probably in database' or 'Definitely NOT in database'